-Mobile Holds March To Honor Medgar Evers BY PHILIP SAYRE MOBILE -- "This is part of a continuing attempt to knock off the leaders and kill the movement," charged Dr. R.W.
-Gilliard, president of the Mobile chapter of the NAACP, at a protest rally here last Sunday.
-He was talking about the shooting of James Meredith June 6 and the killing three years ago of Medgar Evers, Mis- About 40 people gathered for the rally at the Warren Street Methodist Church, and then walked 15 blocks, protesting "the failure of state and federal government to protect civil rights workers" and "to point up the importance of passing the proposed civil rights bill, which will protect workers go over to Highway 61 and march back from harrassment, injury and burgla- The marchers, whose numbers grew to about 75 as they walked Sunday afternoon through the Negro sections of Mobile, carried signs saying, "Join this march for freedom to walk the highways," and, "Stop the white man from killing us."
+Mobile Holds March To Honor Medgar Evers BY PHILIP SAYRE MOBILE -- "This is part of a continuing attempt to knock off the leaders and kill the movement," charged Dr. R. W. Gilliard, president of the Mobile chapter of the NAACP, at a protest rally here last Sunday.
+He was talking about the shooting of James Meredith June 6 and the killing three years ago of Medgar Evers, Mis- About 40 people gathered for the rally at the Warren Street Methodist secretary for Mississippi, did not re- Church, and then walked 15 blocks, protesting "the failure of state and federal government to protect civil rights workers" and "to point up the impor-Instead he said, "I hope that when they tance of passing the proposed civil rights bill, which will protect workers The marchers, whose numbers grew to about 75 as they walked Sunday afternoon through the Negro sections of Mobile, carried signs saying, "Join this march for freedom to walk the highways," and, "Stop the white man from killing us."
 The Mobile demonstration was part of a nation-wide protest to support the march in Mississippi and observe the anniversary of the killing of Medgar Evers.
-There were rallies and marches as far away as Portland, Maine, and Omaha, Nebraska, As the marchers walked through the streets, a great many people waved from their porches and windows but did not join.
-"If we fail to march here in Mobile, then we fail those men who have died," said local NAACP director, David Jacob Jr. He echoed the message of a poem recited at the rally by Miss Bessie Hill, "Wake Up Negro Wake Up,"
+There were rallies and marches as far away as Portland, Maine, and Omaha, Nebraska.
+As the marchers walked through the streets, a great many people waved from their porches and windows but did "If we fail to march here in Mobile, then we fail those men who have died," said local NAACP director, David Jacob Jr. He echoed the message of a poem recited at the rally by Miss Bessie Hill, "Wake Up Negro Wake Up."
+All Those Customers You Wish You Had

 They Read The Southern Courier

-All Those Customers
+Tell Them About Your Business

-You Wish You Had
+With an Advertisement in The Southern Courier \$1.50 a column inch each week. (\$6 for this ad)

-Tell Them About Your Business With an Advertisement in The Southern Courier \$1.50 a column inch each week. (\$6 for this ad) Call 262-3572 in Montgomery
+Call 262-3572 in Montgomery